 If you don’t love brussels sprouts then you need to try this recipe.
 It’s seriously life-changing.
 I have never been a huge fan of brussels sprouts because I find them quite bitter.
 However, I have quickly discovered that the trick is to mask that bitterness with other amazing flavors just like this recipe.

-This bang bang brussels sprouts dish is creamy, spicy, and you’ll be licking your plate clean once you try them.
-This recipe also has an option to make them dairy-free and vegan-friendly.
+This bang bang brussels sprouts dish is creamy, spicy, and is so good that you’ll be licking your plate clean once you try it.
+This recipe also has an option to make it dairy-free and vegan-friendly.
 Grandma will be shocked she didn’t think of this recipe herself!